Ravenna, A Jewel On The Northern Adriatic

 Besides the history and good food the city is also a very easy place for walking.
 It features a number of wide pedestrian malls lined with good shops, cafes and restaurants.

-Outside the city towards the Adriatic beaches you will pass a number of canals dotted with interesting fishing huts with huge and elaborate fishing net contraptions that don’t seem a very sporting way of fishing.
+Outside the city towards the Adriatic beaches you will pass a number of canals dotted with interesting fishing huts.
+They use huge and elaborate fishing net contraptions that don’t seem a very sporting way of fishing.
 Even at the beach there is a long pier also with a number of these fishing huts and nets.

 Of additional historic interest is the lagoon just north of the Ravenna pier.
 At the time that Ravenna was the capital of the Western Roman Empire the lagoon was the home port of the Roman fleet, the largest navy in the Mediterranean at the time.
 Excavations are exposing piers, shipyards and associated ruins from the period.

-Farther north fJust north from the archeological site is the resort area of Marina Romea with one of the best beaches along the coast it was, founded in the the 20th century.
+Farther north just beyond the archeological site is the resort area of Marina Romea featuring one of the best beaches along the coast and was founded in the the 20th century.
 The town itself is a green oasis with a small boat marina, a riding school, sports facilities and beautiful paths running through the pine woods out to a golden beach.